Dealing with Father’s Day without dad

-How to spend your first Father’s Day without your dad
+How to spend Father’s Day without your dad

 When Father’s Day comes around, you might feel torn between wanting to honour your dad’s memory or hide under the covers and avoid the whole thing.
 The good news is, there’s no right or wrong way to go about things, and you can spend the day doing exactly what feels right to you.